 Please contact us by emailing: firstname.lastname@example.org.

-Combine between four and 24 weeks of General or Academic English with practical art and design lessons at Chelsea College of Arts.
+Combine between 4 and 24 weeks of General or Academic English classes with practical art and design lessons at Chelsea College of Arts.

-Develop your academic English language skills and experience British life and culture at UAL when you take our English courses.
+Develop your academic English skills and experience British life and culture at UAL when you take our English courses.